kajott/TrackMeister/README.md

 ![TrackMeister](logo/tm_logo.svg)

 This application is a player for [tracker music files](https://en.wikipedia.org/wiki/Module_file) ("module" files) as they were &ndash;and still are&ndash; common in the [demoscene](https://en.wikipedia.org/wiki/Demoscene).
-With its fullscreen interface and limited interaction options, it's specifically targeted towards presenting tracked music in a competition ("compo").
+With its fullscreen interface and limited interaction options, it's specifically targeted towards presenting tracked music in a competition ("compo") or for random background playback.

 ## Features